Trikke76/Zabbix-Book/docs/installation/installing-zabbix.md

 All these parts have to work together so as you can see in our image above.
 The Zabbix server needs to read the config and store the data in our database and the Zabbix front-end needs to be able to write the configuration in the database as well.
 The Zabbix front-end also needs to check the online status of our Zabbix server and needs to read some other information as well.

 For our setup, we will use 2 VM's, 1 VM with a Zabbix server and our Zabbix web server and another VM with our Zabbix database.

+In this chapter we will see how to :

+- Install the Zabbix server for MySQL/MariaDB
+- Install the Zabbix server for PostgreSQL
+- Install the Zabbix frontend with NginX
+- Install the Zabbix frontend with Apache